Meenu2823/ORM/README.md

 ## DESIGN STEPS

 ### STEP 1:
-Clone the problem from GitHub
+Clone the problem from GitHub.

 ### STEP 2:
-Create a new app in Django project
+Create a new app in Django project.

 ### STEP 3:
-Enter the code for admin.py and models.py
+Enter the code for admin.py and models.py.

 ### STEP 4:
-Execute Django admin and create details for 10 books
+Execute Django admin and create details for 10 books.

 ## PROGRAM